microsoft/PowerApps-Samples/cds/orgsvc/C#/ExportImportDataMap/README.md

 ### Setup

 1. Checks for the current version of the org.
 2. The `CreateImportMapping` method creates the import mapping record.
 3. The `RetrieveMappingXML` method exports the mapping that is created.
 4. The `ChangeMappingName` method parse the xml to change the name attribute.

 ### Clean up

-1. Display an option to delete the sample data that is creatd in [Setup](#setup).
+1. Display an option to delete the sample data that is created in [Setup](#setup).

     The deletion is optional in case you want to examine the entities and data created by the sample.
 You can manually delete the records to achieve the same result.